 - College of Liberal & Creative Arts Advising Resouce Center (ARC)

-- College of Science & Engineering Student Success Center
+- College of Science & Engineering Success Center

-Services provided for: undergraduate students in the College of Ethnic Studies majors and minors
+Services provided for: undergraduate students in the College of Ethnic Studies majors, minors and courses.

 Services offered: Academic planning, general education advising, academic probation advising, petition consultation, career prep and planning, major career exploration, graduation check (GE and graduation requirements), study abroad, connecting with communities and discovering campus resources.